greenfork/jzignet/README.md

 Why use these bindings:
 * You don't need to care about conversion between Zig and C. But you have full access to C internals if you need to.
-* Plenty of tests which are great examples.
+* Plenty of tests which are great examples and guarantee minimal regressions when updating.
-* Idiomatic Zig code.
+* Idiomatic Zig code - everything is typed, names are properly cased, operations on types use methods instead of prefixed global functions.

 # How to use

+TODO

 # Differences with C API

 ## Naming
 * `janet_` prefix is mostly not present.
 * Every type is a Zig struct and corresponding functions are called as